I present here the STorM32-BGC project. It is a controller for brushless gimbals with 3 axes, and is based on a STM32 32-bit microcontroller.

 I also want to thank various individuals for support in different ways: erickwesz, hexakopter, KingDaKa, Marc, yang/wdaehn, careyer&TheBlindHawks, Greg Covey, fpvberlin

 The board was in principle designed to serve “larger duties”.
-The current firmware doesn’t yet make full use of its potential, but that’s why the project is not yet at its end .
-Hardware-wise the STorM32 controller provides these (partially innovative) features (for the current version v1.3):
+The current firmware doesn’t yet make full use of its potential, but that’s why the project is not yet at its end (please check the current feature list).
+Hardware-wise the STorM32 controller provides these, partially innovative, features (for the current version v1.3):

 Processor: 32-bit microcontroller STM32F103RC or STM32F103RB or STM32F405RG